vistalab-technion/cs236781/_assignments/hpc-servers.md

 Your home directory on the gateway server (e.g. `/home/user`) is automatically mounted on all the computation nodes.
 This ensures that any programs you install locally under your home folder (for example a `conda` environment) will be available for jobs running on these nodes.
+In fact, the **first thing** you should do after connecting for the first time is to install `conda` and the course `conda` environment for your user account.

 The computation tasks are manged by a job scheduling system called [`slurm`](https://slurm.schedmd.com/).
 The system manages the computation nodes